How 'dark' were the Dark Ages of Europe?

 Innovations in economy and technology

-Contrary to the popular belief of stagnation, these aspects, although marked by challenges, also showcased human resilience and ingenuity.
+Contrary to the popular belief of stagnation, these times, although marked by challenges, also showcased human resilience and ingenuity.

-Despite the apparent lack of sophistication, it was a time of notable agricultural innovation.
+Despite the apparent lack of sophistication, the Dark Ages was a time of notable agricultural innovation.

 The introduction of the heavy plow, horseshoes, and the horse collar significantly enhanced the efficiency of farming.